We know many young adults are asking a different set of questions than everyone else.

 If you want to find out more about how to get involved with The Vue, contact Austin Gohn at email@example.com, connect with us on Facebook or just show up on a Sunday morning and introduce yourself!
 We also send out a weekly email called The ReVue and you can sign up by sending Austin an email at firstname.lastname@example.org.

 Join us on the last Thursday of each month (7pm) at Bellevue Christian Church for our young adults worship and teaching night we call The Vue.
+After January, we will be ending regular monthly gatherings for The Vue as God leads the young adults in our church into something new.

 Young adults are asking a different set of questions than everyone else.
 Over the past four years of young adults ministry, there are certain questions that have come up over and over again.
 In our current series, 5 Questions, we are looking into the Scriptures as we try to answer five questions most young adults face at some point in their twenties.
 How we answer these questions can change the course of our lives.